 The Mediterranean and Black Sea region is an international centre of economic and commercial development and transactions.
 At the same time, though, it is characterised by a very volatile and dynamically changing security environment that poses severe threats and challenges on the societies and their prosperity.
-The MEDEA proposal aspires to contribute to the establishment of safer and more secure societies throughout the Mediterranean and Black Sea region using research and innovation as a catalyst to promote collaboration between practitioners from diverse disciplines and countries.
+MEDEA aspires to contribute to the establishment of safer and more secure societies throughout the Mediterranean and Black Sea region using research and innovation as a catalyst to promote collaboration between practitioners from diverse disciplines and countries.
 The MEDEA project, during its 60 months of implementation aims to:

 - Establish and Operate the MEDEA network.
 A multi-disciplinary network of security practitioners, with active links to policy makers and users/providers of security innovations across the M&BS countries focusing on Border Protection and other Security- and Disaster-Related tasks.
 All MEDEA members will engage in activities towards maintaining its sustainability and longevity even after the end of the project.